Autodesk Inventor vs Solidworks

 A360 Drive for data management

-Having a 3D model means you can create visualisations of photo renderings and animations that can explain the design or market the product.
-While nothing beats seeing and touching the real thing, having a digital prototype has it’s advantages where you can illustrate alternatives and be able to see the inner workings of the design to showcase it’s advantages over the competition.
+Having a 3D model means you can create visualizations of photo renderings and animations that can explain the design or market the product.
+While nothing beats seeing and touching the real thing, having a digital prototype has its advantages where you can illustrate alternatives and be able to see the inner workings of the design to showcase its advantages over the competition.